 Look after yourself

-Helping someone with panic attacks can be difficult and exhausting.
-Make sure you care for yourself as well:
+Helping someone who experiences panic attacks can be difficult and exhausting.
+Make sure you care for yourself as well.

 - Set clear boundaries about what you are and aren't willing to do to help them.
 For instance, you can tell them that you’re there for them if they need someone to talk to, but that you won’t be available when you’re in class or at work.

 - Make sure you keep up with your social life and activities that you love, especially if supporting your friend is starting to get you down.